 2. Start people out with a little teaching, something like....

 "Tashlich is a Gestalt-like practice which has been a part of Judaism since at least medieval times.
 Each of us explores quietly to our selves what it is that we would most like to transform in the year to come....the hard things, behaviors and perhaps memories we hope to leave behind or from which we want to develop some distance.
 What needs release in order to realign with our highest, holiest intentions.
 Stretching our souls to flow cleansed with Spirit, life, lightness of being involves become aware of

 (For years in my pulpit in Hammonton, N.J. we used a big beautiful ceramic basin, the kind that one would find on a colonial wash stand.
 I could imagine one of those large oriental bowls, the kind people use as bases for cocktail tables or as planters.)

-3. Rabbi Shefa Gold has a lovely chant for this ritual :
+3. Rabbi Shefa Gold has a lovely chant that complements this ritual powerfully:

 Wash over me, carry my burden to a God who hears, Wash over me, send me an answer to my prayers.
 I cast out my worries, I cast out my fears, I cast out my worries, I cast out my fears."